-On May 15, 2024, the Company entered into and closed a transaction related to an Asset Purchase Agreement dated May 15, 2024 (the "SG Purchase Agreement") with Semmens Online Pty Ltd as Trustee for Semmens Business Trust, an Australian proprietary limited, whereby the Company purchased the Silly George Business.
-The Company believes the acquisition will be accretive and synergistic to its existing health and beauty customer product brands.
+On May 15, 2024, the Company entered into and closed a transaction related to an Asset Purchase Agreement dated May 15, 2024 (the "SG Purchase Agreement") with Semmens Online Pty Ltd as Trustee for Semmens Business Trust, an Australian proprietary limited company (the "SG Seller"), whereby the Company purchased the Silly George assets.
+The Company believes the Silly George assets will be accretive and synergistic to its existing health and beauty customer product brands.

-Under the terms of the Purchase Agreement and on the Closing Date, the Company paid the SG Seller a cash payment of \$400,000 and issued \$200,000 in shares of the Company's common stock based on the 10-Day VWAP (as defined in the SG Purchase Agreement), or 89,892 of shares of the Company's common Stock.
-Additionally, the Company shall pay the Seller a cash earn-out based on 20% of the Net Profit (as defined in the SG Purchase Agreement) related to the SG Assets for the fiscal quarterly period beginning June 30, 2024 and ending on June 30, 2028.
+Under the terms of the SG Purchase Agreement and on the Closing Date, the Company paid the SG Seller a cash payment of \$400,000 and issued \$200,000 in shares of the Company's common stock based on the 10-Day VWAP (as defined in the SG Purchase Agreement), or 89,892 of shares of the Company's common Stock.
+Additionally, the Company will pay the Seller a cash earn-out based on 20% of the Net Profit (as defined in the SG Purchase Agreement) related to the Silly George assets for the fiscal quarterly period beginning June 30, 2024 and ending on June 30, 2028.
 Per the scope exception under ASC 815, the Company has not accrued the contingent consideration.

 Provisional purchase consideration at preliminary fair value:

 Purchase price \$ 600

 Contingent consideration liability -

 Consideration paid \$ 600

-Assets acquired and liabilities assumed at preliminary fair value

 Trademark related intangibles 600

-Net tangible assets acquired \$ 600
+Intangible assets acquired \$ 600